How do you start potty training your child?

 - Since it is child driven there is often less resistance to the training – far fewer cases of regression occur with this method.

-Parent-led potty training
+The parent-led potty training method

 Important considerations when choosing the parent-led potty training method:

 - Since the child isn’t initiating when he or she needs to go to the toilet, it may take longer for them to learn about his or her own body signs.

 - It’s an easy method for instilling consistency.

 - It’s often used in a nursery school situation when all children are taken to the toilet after snack, lunch or a nap and it does prove successful.

 - Even in this method a child would be taken to the toilet if he or she requests to go at any other time of the day.

 Conclusion:If I think back to my own children, I’d say that we adopted predominantly a child-led method but with elements of parent-led training.
 There are definitely times as a parent when you know it would be a good time to go for a pee or poo.
 This is definitely after eating or drinking and when waking from a nap.
 Letting your child make a pee before going to bed is just part of what we as adults usually do so it makes sense to pass the habit on.
 Taking the child for a pee just before you turn in for the night just helps ensure that you are not changing sheets too often.
 In my practice I tend towards advising parents to adopt a similar approach of child-led training with some parental guidance if they haven’t decided on a specific method.
 The most important part of potty training is remaining calm, understanding that it’s a process and ensuring that the method you choose fits your lifestyle and the temperament of the child.
 There are incidences when I need to refer a child to a psychologist because they simply have a strong aversion to toilet training or show no interest after the age of three.
 This is very rare but if it does happen there is help to get your little one on their way to a nappy-free life.